 Suitable for all levels, including absolute beginners to the practice of yoga.

 A 60min Moksha class where all proceeds go to a different charity each month.
 An affordable class for someone looking to experience what hot yoga is all about.
-This class is suitable for all levels, especially beginners.
-Bring your friends and family.
-This class is not available for online sign up.
-Students attend by drop in basis only.
+This class is suitable for all levels, especially beginners new to the practice of yoga.
+Bring your friends and family!
+This class is not available for online sign up, attend by drop in basis only.
 Arrive early - classes fill quickly!
-Friday nights 7:30pm, by donation of $5 cash minimum.
+Every Friday night at 7:30pm, by donation of $5 cash minimum.

 Yin yoga is deep and divine inner practice of long held mostly seated postures to help release tension in the connective tissues of the body, to balance the energetic system, increase flexibility, and allow us to look deep within.
 Yin calls on one to observe, allow and surrender to the sensations and emotions that are released from deep inside the body by staying connected to a deep breath, a steady mind and a courageous heart.
 By cultivating a deep meditative state, one can rest in a deep grounded quality and stimulate the flow of “Chi” (life force) through the meridians of the body.

-This class is practiced in reduced heat, it makes a great complement to your regular practice & suitable for all levels.
+This class is practiced in reduced heat, it makes a great complement to your regular practice & suitable for all levels, including absolute beginners.

 Practiced in reduced heat, this class is All Levels, All Good format focusing on foundation and alignment based fundamentals and tuning into the force that makes us feel connected to each other.
 There is a focus on sun salutations, strengthening standing & balancing poses, and seated postures that will enhance flexibility and strength, ease of movement, and presence of mind.
 Intelligent sequencing of postures and the integration of breath and movement through awareness are the key components of this practice.
 Each teacher brings their own unique style in teaching, so each class will be different!

-BlissFlow All Levels is for students who have attended numerous Moksha classes, or have a regular and consistent practice of flow/vinyasa yoga, and is not recommended for students who are new to the practice of yoga.
+BlissFlow is for students who have attended numerous Moksha and/or Moksha Flow classes, or have a regular and consistent practice of flow/vinyasa yoga, and is not recommended for absolute beginners new to the practice of yoga.